tylergneill/Brucheion_tgn/README.md

 * `#!relations`: here, just text-to-image relationships, expressed as RDF triples (e.g., "(text x) (appears on) (image y)")

 If building a new project from scratch for use with such a protocol, it takes considerable effort to transform one's textual data into this format.
-Firstly, one must already have segmented one's text into reasonably sized portions, each with its own CTS identifier, and this must be marked clearly in the transcription data itself.
-Next, all non-plain-text content (font formatting, XML tags, etc.) must be filtered out somehow; here, the cte2cex pipeline is used.
+Firstly, one must certainly already have segmented one's text into reasonably sized portions, each with its own CTS identifier, and these logical divisions must be marked unambiguously in the transcription data itself.
+Next, all non-plain-text content (font formatting, XML tags, etc.) must be filtered out somehow; for this, the cte2cex pipeline, based on regular expressions, can  lend a hand.

-> Note: A special provision is made here for line breaks ("-NEWLINE-") and folio breaks (e.g., "J1D_37r1").
-The former tag is provided for within the Brucheion Golang code-base itself.
+> Note: Line breaks are specially provided for within Brucheion by the tag "-NEWLINE-"  in the Golang code-base itself.
+Other such tags may eventually be forthcoming.

-Finally, one must actually compose the CEX file itself, with proper formatting (i.e., proper use of blocks and separators, etc.) For developing a new project, therefore, it's best to simply copy an existing project and make changes as necessary.
+Finally, one must actually put together the CEX file itself, completely with proper formatting (i.e., proper use of blocks and separators, etc.) For developing a new project, it's easiest to simply copy an existing project and make changes as necessary.

 > Note: In keeping with use of Brucheion for visulization only, the CEX format here serves only to consolidate data from elsewhere and to use it to populate an internal Bolt database.
-Conversion in the opposite direction, from Bolt database to CEX file, is also possible (currently with some alphabetization bugs) by way of the CEX export ("Download CEX") feature, in the top-right burger menu, but that is not used here.
+As a side note, conversion in the opposite direction, from Bolt database to CEX file, is also theoretically possible, by way of the CEX export feature (`Download CEX`; see "User-facing features not utilized here" below).

 The `#!ctsdata` block is most essential.
 Each line of identifier and content constitutes a node.
 Nodes are connected to each other via "previous" and "next" relationships within the corresponding Bolt database; these are established upon import based on their ordering relative to each other in the CEX file.
 Thus, while identifiers may well constitute a logical numerical sequence, they need not do so.
 It is also possible to create and populate nodes totally within the GUI, at run-time, but currently it is only possible to do so at the beginning or end of a sequence of a given work; in any case, no run-time modification functionality is used in the visualization implementation described here.